 What are my exercise options?

 If you can do it without difficulty, we recommend at least 30 minutes of vigorous exercise three to five days a week.
 However if this is too much, don’t be discouraged.
-Even walking is an excellent way to exercise.
+There are lots of way of incorporate movement into your day.

 We have lots of helpful pages and resources that cover exercise tips and ideas - here we have picked out some of the most useful pages to help you increase your exercise level.
 This includes frequently asked questions, guided exercise videos, a specific exercise based podcast episode and a downloadable exercise planner to help you keep track of your exercise based goals.

 Exercise for all

 It makes sense to ensure that a building is set on solid foundations before adding any extensions.
 The same logic applies to your body.
 All day, our bodies are fighting gravity.
 Here is a list of some exercises for helping improve strength, achieve better stability and maintain mobility that you can try out in the comfort of your own home.

 In many countries around the world, where we can exercise is currently limited.
 In this blog we have put together some tips and suggestions for how to continue to exercise while at home.
 With swimming pools, gyms and fitness classes all on pause for the time being, how can we still maintain our recommended exercise while at home?

 Exercising with MS can be a challenge, and even more so if you are in a wheelchair, but it is vital for your health.
 If MS has limited your mobility, you can experience the numerous benefits that exercise can bring by choosing the right exercises for you.
 Exercise can improve your MS symptoms, relieve stress and boost your mood.